Octopus's Garden: Love remix

 The song was remixed in 2006 for the Beatles album Love, which contained remixes of classic Beatles songs.
-The remix begins with Starr's vocals over the orchestration from "Good Night", then transitions into the original instrumental backing track on the line "I'd ask my friends...", with sound effects from "Yellow Submarine" added in the background.
+The remix begins with Starr's vocals over the orchestration from "Good Night", then transitions into the original instrumental backing track on the line "I'd ask my friends...", with snippets from "Yellow Submarine" added in the background.
 During the guitar solo, the drum track is replaced with that of "Lovely Rita" and ends with the beginning guitar riff from "Sun King".

 Other versions

 Jim Henson's Muppets made three video cover versions of the song, on Sesame Street, Episode 19 in 1969, The Ed Sullivan Show in March 1970, and The Muppet Show Episode 312 in 1978, which was performed by Kermit the Frog, his nephew Robin the Frog, and Miss Piggy.

 Oasis and Noel Gallagher have used lyrics from "Octopus's Garden": the phrase "I'd like to be under the sea" is in the refrain of one of Oasis' most popular B-sides, "Take Me Away".

 The refrain from the chorus of "Octopus's Garden" can be heard about forty seconds from the end of Oasis's "The Masterplan".
 The band also frequently use the same refrain at the end of live performances of their 1994 single "Whatever".